Analysis of Knowledge Transfer in Kernel Regime: Experimental Results

 For this purpose, we employ the method proposed in \cite{CortesMohri2012} that develops an algorithm to learn a new kernel from a group of kernels according to a similarity measure between the kernels, namely centered alignment.
 Then, the problem of learning a kernel with a maximum alignment between the input data and the labels is formulated as a quadratic programming (QP) problem.
 The respective algorithm is known as \emph{alignf} \cite{CortesMohri2012}.

 Let us denote by $K^c$ the centered variant of a kernel matrix $K$.
 To obtain the optimal combination of the kernels (i.e., a weighted combination of some base kernels), \cite{CortesMohri2012} suggests the objective function to be centered alignment between the combination of the kernels and $yy^T$, where $y$ is the true labels vector.
-By restricting the weights to be non-negative, a QP can be formulated as
+By restricting the weights to be non-negative, a QP can be formulated as minimizing $ v^TMv - 2v^Ta w.r.t. v \in R_+^P$ where $P$ is the number of the base kernels and $M_{kl} = \langle K_k^c,K_l^c\rangle_F$ for $k,l \in [1,P]$, and finally $a$ is a vector wherein $a_i = \langle K_i^c,yy^T\rangle_F$ for $i \in [1,P]$.
+If $v^*$ is the solution of the QP, then the vector of kernel weights is given by $\mu^* = v^*/\|v^*\|$ \cite{CortesMohri2012,Gonen2011}.